 When you have missing teeth, a dental implant is a small titanium post that we can surgically install into your jaw in its place.
 This post will act as the “root” of a natural tooth and can help not only allow you to feel confident in your smile but also to repair some of the strength in your mouth and jaw.
 Implants are a great option because they are very versatile pieces that can be used to replace anything from single missing teeth to multiple or your entire mouth.
 The appliances that can be secured with an implant, giving you structure, peace, and stability once more.

-Types of Dental Appliances to Pair with Implants
+What Types of Dental Appliances Pair with Implants?

 If you are missing a single tooth, you will likely get a crown to accompany your implant.
 This is a single false tooth made with porcelain and metal or composite material that is molded to look and feel exactly like a natural tooth, blending smoothly with your natural bite pattern.
 Another option if you are missing several teeth is a fixed bridge.
 This may require multiple implants to ensure that it is stable and secure, but it can replace several teeth in a row rather than having to undergo a separate procedure for each one.

 There is also an option to replace all of the teeth on your top or bottom jaw along with your entire mouth.
 These implant-based dentures have numerous advantages over traditional dentures, such as stability, permanence, easier care, and a non-restricted diet (and no flavor sensitivity loss either!).
 Our dentists will help you to find the best fit for your unique circumstances and will help guide you through your procedure as well.

 Do I Need Bone Grafting for my Dental Implants?